cognitivesleep/cognitivesleep.github.io/README.md

 Enabling you to enhance your problem solving skills through music and sound, while asleep.

 Our **purpose** behind “Cognitive Sleep” is to promote self-experiment through individual cognitive therapy, allowing the possibilities which sleep, music and sound have installed for us and as such promote:
-- _a clearer focus on our daily activities,_
+- _a clearer focus on our activities,_
 - _an unconscious reorganization of our thought patterns and_
-- _an increase in our overall memory and problem-solving abilities_
+- _an increase in our overall memory capacity and problem-solving abilities_

-We also know that sleep has a clear impact on our waking performance, as Sanders et. al (2019) said, the replay of recently learned memories during sleep putatively strengthens memory.
+We also know that sleep has a clear impact on our waking performance, as Sanders et. al (2019) recently said, the replay of recently learned memories during sleep putatively strengthens memory.
 As such, sleep-related memory processes not only strengthen but can also optimize, organize, and transform information (Ellenbogen et al, 2007).

 **So... how does it work?**